4th Thursday Seminar Series

-On the 4th Thursday of every month from 9:00am – 10:00am (Pacific Time), the Cascadia CoPes Hub is hosting a seminar series to highlight Hub research or bring in guest speakers directly related to Hub work.
+On the 4th Thursday from 9:00am – 10:00am (Pacific Time), the Cascadia CoPes Hub is hosting a seminar series to highlight Hub research or bring in guest speakers directly related to Hub work.

 Upcoming Seminars